 With live text + web fonts, not only can the developer avoid creating all those image files, one HTML5 file can be used to create a virtually unlimited number of ad sizes.
 HTML5 ads can be flexible and responsive, and using live text means you can code the ad to adjust the look and feel of the copy as needed for a wide range of placements (instead of creating multiple static ad versions for each placement size).

-In fact, creating flexible, responsive ad designs is likely to get far more common in 2017.
-The Interactive Advertising Bureau (IAB) is in the process of releasing an all new ad portfolio of flexible, responsive ad sizes that, when finalized, will become the new standard ad specifications for the industry.
+In fact, creating flexible, responsive ad designs will only become more common as time passes.
+The Interactive Advertising Bureau (IAB) released a new ad portfolio of flexible, responsive ad sizes that reimagines the standard ad specifications for the industry.
 Using live text (with web fonts) in those flexible ads will be critical—it will often be far more difficult to manage the seemingly limitless number of images of text involved in accommodating those sizes.